dmbarbour/Sirea/README.md

 * simple set manipulation:
     * signals may add and remove records from a set
     * add and remove simultaneously is resolved arbitrarily
-    * can augment with expiration, then can eliminate deletion
-    * can augment with clustering (machine learning + indexing)
 * reactive state transition:
     * state is integer
     * signals contribute possible transitions
     * transition whenever opportunity exists
-    * can augment with animation model
 * animated reactive term rewriting:
     * state is (term, time debt)
-    * signals add term-rewrite rules
+    * signals introduce term-rewrite rules
     * each rule has attributes (max debt, new debt), each > 0.
     * when a rule is applied, new debt is added to time debt.
     * rules are not applied unless max debt >= time debt
-    * time debt towards zero, linearly over continuous time
+    * time debt continuously, linearly reduces towards zero
-    * can augment with built in rules (for performance)
-    * can augment with ownership types (for security, control)
-    * can augment with delayed tasks (e.g. to model expiration)
-    * can augment with implicit, inferred (max debt, new debt)
-    * natural variations: graph rewriting

 Since all state models are *external* to RDP (i.e. modeled as external services), it is not difficult to add orthogonal persistence.
 It is also not difficult to dream up new ones and add them to an application via library or plugin.
 There are interesting state models one could create for continuous signals (e.g. based on bezier curves, follow the carrot, integrals of forces).

+It's also easy to augment or create variations on existing models, though this tends to trade simplicity for other features (often a dubious tradeoff, but sometimes worth making).
+For example, animated reactive term rewriting might be modified with built in rules (for performance), delayed rewrites (easier scheduling), key-based ownership types (for security, control), and variation to terms rewriting (such as graph rewriting).
+Implicit computation of (max debt, new debt) attributes would also be nice.

 Sirea shall provide a few simple state models, including the three described above, complete with *persistence by default*.
 But none have been implemented yet.
 And they won't be part of the core package.

+State models may be non-deterministic, but it is highly preferable (for debugging, regression tests, anticipation, replication for fault tolerance, etc.) that they are deterministic.
+For state transition, when given two transitions the process could favor the lower integer.
+For term rewriting, the process could impose a simple arbitrary ordering on rules (assuming they aren't opaque).

-A related, interesting possibility is to seek stability without *stateful semantics*.
-The "stateful semantics" refers to ability to preserve information over time, from the past into the present (even for one nanosecond).
-Stability doesn't require information be preserved, only that avoid changing unnecessarily.
-Stability is suitable in cases where you don't strongly care *what* the information is so long as it's consistent and stable - such as UI layout, or path planning systems.
+An interesting possibility is to seek *stability without stateful semantics*.
+Stateful semantics refers to systematically preserving information from past into present time.
+Stability doesn't require information be preserved, only that avoid changing unnecessarily - something that can *naturally* be achieved by use of non-deterministic semantics.
+Stability is suitable in cases where you don't strongly care *what* the information is so long as it's consistent and stable - potential domains would include UI layout, live dependency injection, or a path planning system.
 Constraint logic programming and many machine learning techniques offer [effective approaches](http://awelonblue.wordpress.com/2012/03/14/stability-without-state/) to stability.

 Stateless stability can help alleviate need for real state, and thus simplify reasoning about systems (especially during partial failure and recover).

+*NOTE:* Reactive state transition and reactive term rewriting potentially allow for non-determinism.
+Fortunately these could be resolved arbitrarily.
+E.g. for ambiguous state transition, choose the lowest available integer.
+For reactive term rewriting, access to structure of rules would be necessary to impose deterministic ordering on them.
+Non-determini

 *NOTE:* If you need *differences* between past and present values (e.g. to redraw the dirty rectangles), then RDP offers a stateless alternative: use `bpeek` to instead find differences between present and future values.
 This works up to a small constant time, though can work longer if preceded by `bdelay` to recover stability.